lyonsan/study-repo-app/README.md

 #### Association

 - has_many :room_users
-- has_many :rooms, through: room_users
+- has_many :rooms, through: user_rooms
 - has_many :reports
-- has_many :subjects
+- has_many :subjects, through: user_subjects
 - has_many :memos

 ### roomsテーブル